Kuku Sabzi (Persian Herb Frittata)

 Variations and Substitutions

-Herbs: Stick to parsley, cilantro, dill, and leeks for authenticity.
+Herbs: Stick to parsley, cilantro, dill, and leeks for the perfect kuku.
 However, you can add green onions for an extra kick.

-Baked Kuku Sabzi: For a healthier option, bake the mixture in an oven-safe dish at 375°F for 25-30 minutes.
+Baked Kuku Sabzi: You can also bake the mixture in a oven-safe dish at 375°F for 25-30 minutes.
+Make sure to coat the dish with cooking spray or olive oil before baking.

 Storage